-I first got connected with Jesse a couple of years ago when we started the REtipster Facebook Group and he volunteered to be our moderator and he has been hugely helpful in helping us keep that community on track and thriving.
+I first connected with Jesse when we started the REtipster Facebook Group, and he volunteered to be our moderator.
+He has been hugely helpful in helping us keep that community on track and thriving.

-As I’ve paid more and more attention to this guy, I’ve found that he’s actually got a wealth of experience and he’s seen a whole lot of things and learned a whole lot of lessons that we can all benefit from.
+As I’ve paid more and more attention to Jesse, I’ve found that he’s got a wealth of experience, seen a lot of things, and learned a lot of lessons that we can all benefit from.

 Links and Resources

 - Screen Your Calls Like a Ninja

 - PATLive Review: How Is a Virtual Receptionist for Busy Entrepreneurs?